gobitfly/eth2-knowledge-base/v2beta/metric-validator-efficiency.md

 If a validator votes correctly on all three and is included in the block with the best inclusion delay (1), the reward will be 100%, as good as it can be.

 Conveniently, the [beacon node API](https://ethereum.github.io/beacon-APIs/#/Rewards/getAttestationsRewards) returns the idealReward for a given epoch.
 The idealReward represents the maximum potential rewards based on optimal performance, which allows us to calculate attester efficiency.
+Negative rewards (penalties) from any of the 3 attestation components do not count towards `attester_actualReward`.

 {% code overflow="wrap" %}
 ```